All-time Favorite Video Games

 9. The Legend of Heroes

-Modern RPGs have really undergone quite some innovation over the years, The Legend of Heroes however still focuses on what makes traditional JRPGs shine.
-The series usually takes their time to develop their stories, but those with the utmost patience will be rewarded with extremely emotional payoffs.
-It will be very hard for those who take their time with the games to not feel immersed into the world and invest in the characters-even including NPCs.
-From the series, the Trails in the Sky trilogy is really approaching into one of the greatest damn thing I have ever played.
-Furthermore, the series has top-tier quality OSTs, befitting it’s top-tier RPG status.
+Modern RPGs have really undergone quite some innovation over the years, The Legend of Heroes however still focuses on what makes traditional JRPGs shine, effortlessly creating a charming world that really feels alive thanks to their cast of charming and lovable characters.
+Combine that with polished gameplay and excellent soundtracks, the series, especially the Trails in the Sky trilogy is really approaching into one of the greatest damn thing I have ever played.

 10. Project Diva